Edvard Hočevar

-Edvard Hočevar (31 May 1926 – 1 February 1998) was a Slovenian footballer.
+Edvard Hočevar (31 May 1926 – 1 February 1998) was a Yugoslav footballer.

+Club career

 He was a forward and he played with FK Partizan in the Yugoslav First League.
-He also played with NK Olimpija ljubljana (named nk Odred at time) in the 1958–59 Yugoslav Second League.
+He also played with NK Olimpija ljubljana (named NK Odred at time) in the 1958–59 Yugoslav Second League.

+International career

-Edvard Hočevar played one match and scored once for the Yugoslav national team in a friendly match against Denmark played on 28 May 1950 (a 5-1 win).
+Hočevar played one match and scored once for the Yugoslavia national team in a friendly match against Denmark played on 28 May 1950 (a 5–1 win).